NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      archive generation.

 If present these elements should have the same value for all archive releases.

+Otherwise if a path for the readme file is specified the following element needs to be included in the configuration:

+   * ``input`` provides the relative or absolute path to the input readme file.

+This element of the configuration file must be present, when a readme file already exists in a bundle its generation will be ignored.

 More information on the readme file is provided in section :ref:`source/22_pds4_spice_archive:Bundle Products Construction Rules`.